Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 November 2025 06.25.37 UTC
+- WIB: Rabu, 5 November 2025 09.07.03 UTC
-- WITA: Rabu, 5 November 2025 07.25.37 UTC
+- WITA: Rabu, 5 November 2025 10.07.03 UTC
-- WIT: Rabu, 5 November 2025 08.25.37 UTC
+- WIT: Rabu, 5 November 2025 11.07.03 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

 Kategori: technology